apache/struts-site/source/security/index.md

 - `struts.allowlist.classes`: comma-separated list of allowlisted classes.
-- `struts.allowlist.packages`: comma-separated list of allowlisted packages, matched using string comparison via `startWith`.
+- `struts.allowlist.packages`: comma-separated list of allowlisted packages, matched using string comparison via `startsWith`.
 Note that classes in subpackages are also allowlisted.

 Depending on the functionality of your application, you may not need to manually allowlist any classes.
 Please monitor your application logs for any warnings about blocked classes and add them to the allowlist as necessary.